|

-Blight is a symptom of plant disease.
+Blight is not a disease.
+It is a symptom of plant disease.
 One day, your plant looks lush and healthy.
 The next day, several leaves are yellow and then turn brown.
 Stems, flowers, and branches also turn brown and then die.
 What can cause this sudden, severe damage?
 It might be blight.
-Blight is a symptom Blight is not a disease.
-It is what several different plant diseases look like.
+Blight strikes quickly Blight is what several different plant diseases look like.
 The initial symptoms appear suddenly and spread very quickly.
 Leaves, fruit, stems, and flowers can all be affected.
-The first symptom is tiny lesions on leaf tissue.
-This is where the bacteria or fungi first enter the plant, usually through small tears.
+The first symptom is tiny lesions on leaf tissue where the bacteria or fungi first enter the plant, usually through small tears.
 The pathogens may also enter through vulnerable new growth.
-What starts out looking like leaf spot soon covers entire areas of a plant.
+What starts out looking like leaf spot soon covers entire regions of a plant.
 Leaves and flowers suddenly lose all their green and turn pale yellow (chlorosis), followed by spotting, browning, withering, and dying.
-Blight diseases Blight is most commonly seen on tomatoes and potatoes (nightshade family), and on apples and pears (pome fruits).
+Blight diseases Blight is common in tomatoes and potatoes (nightshade family) and in apples and pears (pome fruits).
 Ornamental plants are not exempt.
 Here is a list of the most common blight diseases:

 How to control blight